Preparing for winter travel | Winter road trip essentials and tips

 Pack light but wisely

 Since winter means more layers, and colder temperatures often slow us down, you will want to make sure you pack only the essentials.
-Over packing your car with clothes can take away precious space from other essential items.
+Over packing your car with clothes can take away precious space from other essential items, like a winter emergency car kit, for example.

 As many have mentioned before me, wear your biggest items while in transit.
 This will save precious space in your luggage.
 Your jacket can be placed on your lap or under your seat, boots are often easier to remove at security than sneakers, and do you really want to fumble through your luggage for your hat/glove/scarf once you land?
 In the arm of the jacket or in a pocket while in the air and you won’t loose a thing.